CIA Agent: Well congratulations, you got yourself caught. Now what's the next step in your 'master plan'?

 He also manages to kill Barsad, Bane's Dragon while shooting at Talia.

 After Batman has been missing for eight whole years, a psychologically broken cripple hiding away in his manor, he finally returns to take down Bane's thugs and effortlessly outdodge the police.
 The Dark Knight Returns will most likely never have a live action adaption, but the entire Stock Exchange car chase scene captured the book's awesome He's Back moment.

-They even directly quoted it with the older cop saying to the younger: "You're in for a show tonight, kid."
+They even directly quoted it with the older cop saying to the younger: "Oh, you are in for a show tonight, son!"

 There is also the awesome visual of the GCPD chasing Batman: A massive fleet of cop cars chasing a lone man on a bike.

 Selina Kyle playing Big Damn Heroes and taking out Bane with the Batpod's cannons before he can kill Batman with a shotgun.